guillemalomar/LinearRegression/README.md

-# linear_regression
+# Gradient Descent
-a python implementation of linear regretion, for a ML course
+A python implementation of the Gradient Descent, for a ML course